p4p1/havoc-reporter/README.md

 # havoc-reporter

-A [havoc python module](https://havocframework.com/)to help in reporting any vulnerabilities and how to exploit on an internal network.
+A [havoc python module](https://havocframework.com/) to help in reporting any vulnerabilities and how to exploit on an internal network.
 This module covers general network vulnerabilities, active directory exploit techniques and Windows privilege escalation.
 It uses a tree interface to list out the vulnerabilities